Xinx-hub-lab/git/README.md

 git add file.py file2.py
 ```
 ### 5. Commit
-We can commit for multiple times, note that `m` stands for the word `message`.
+We can commit for multiple times, note that `-m` stands for the word `message`.
 ```bash
 git commit -m "Your commit message"
 ```